sajorobinson/golang-rng/README.md

 # golang-rng

-golang-rng is a simple script written in Go that generates a random positive integer between 1 and a maximum number, which is defined in the script.
+**golang-rng** is a simple script written in Go that generates a random positive integer between 1 and a maximum number, which is defined in the script.
+I wrote this script to learn a little about Go.

 ## How to use